tagnja/blog/source/_posts/Web-Problems-Clicking-a-Button-in-a-Form-Will-Auto-Close-the-Form-Page-and-Refresh-the-Current-URL-Page.md

 ## Background

-In the CRM system, It using [Bootstrap Modal](https://getbootstrap.com/docs/4.0/components/modal/) to construct edit form pages.
+It's a CRM system, and a single page web application, and has same URL for every page.
+It consists of top, left menu, right content, bottom area.
+It uses jQuery to fill different HTML to the content area when clicking the different menu.
+It using [Bootstrap Modal](https://getbootstrap.com/docs/4.0/components/modal/) to construct edit form pages.

 Originally, It has no form validation, after I take over the project, I want to add form validation.
 So I add [jQuery Validation Plugin](https://jqueryvalidation.org/) to do form validation.
 Originally, the form page has no `<form>`, but `<div>`.
 The jQuery validation plugin need `<form>` to work, so I replace `<div id="myForm">` with `<form id="myForm">`.
 However, after I added `<form>`, when I click the submit button, Some problems have occurred.
-The problem is after submit the form, the current URL page auto refresh.
-This problem confused me.
+The problem is after submitting the form, the current URL page auto-refresh.
+However, render pages in this project can't by refresh URL but only by fill HTML.
+This auto-refresh problem confused me.
 The following code is to submit the form and then close the modal.

 ```javascript
 $("#myForm").find("#submit").off("click").on("click", function () {